mustafizurrohman/AutoFixture.Demo/README.md

 ```
 uses Bogus for simplification.

-Note that in a real world scenario such custmomization of the AutoFixture pipeline
+> :warning: **Note:** In a real world scenario such custmomization of the AutoFixture pipeline
 is completely unnecessary and defeates the purpose of using AutoFixture.
 This is done
 here only for demonstration purposes.